MarkLitinskiy/c-pong-game/README.md

 ***When one of the players scores 21 points, congratulations to the winner are displayed on the screen and the game ends.==***

-Build the project via Makefile in the src folder - 'make'
+Build the project via Makefile in the src folder - *make*